StephenChamberlain/aquarium/readme.md

 - A REST endpoint allows consumers to query data.

 ## The Frontend
+- Based on Codename One?
-Still to do - API consumer, GUI, client.
+- API consumer, GUI, client.

 # Ideas & Todo Items